Mighty Long Fall

 Grabbing her black leather clutch and a faux fur wrap, she locked up her apartment and took the elevator down seven floors to the lobby.
 It was 10 p.m. on the dot, and as expected, a car was waiting.
 The driver opened the door for her, and she slid gracefully across the leather seat to Levi's side.
 She could feel his eyes undressing her, making her both elated and defensive at the same time.

-Trying to hide her reddening cheeks, she glanced at him to see what he was wearing and her heart started to flutter.
+Trying to hide her reddening cheeks, she glanced at him to see what he was wearing, and her heart started to flutter.

 His shoulder-length, jet black hair was highlighted with streaks of crimson.
 And his dress shirt, which was only buttoned up halfway, had a wet-look to it which shimmered like liquid beneath his open, thigh-length tailored black jacket.
 An intricate silver pendant hung on a thin black cord from around his neck.
 She only saw him wear his gatekey when he needed to put on airs - to prove he was a lot higher on the food chain than anyone local would probably have ever seen.
-She couldn’t think of a reason why he would be wearing it now.
-Unless he knew something about the job that she didn’t, or was suspecting there might be trouble.
+She couldn’t think of a reason why he would be wearing it now, unless he knew something about the job that she didn’t, or was suspecting there might be trouble.

 "We've never been to this place," he began, "But it's likely not a place for you, so I figured it would be an added measure to keep you safe."

-As she was drifting off in thought, the leg of his black trousers brushed against her bare skin as he shifted to get closer to her.
-She gasped at the sensation.
+As she was drifting off in thought, the leg of his black trousers brushed against her bare skin as he shifted closer to her.
+Madeline gasped at the sensation.
 She didn't want to be so tempted by him.
 Didn't want to feed him her emotions right now.
 Her body wanted to increase contact, but her mind was getting angry once again over the thought of being used for food.

 "I suppose you would need to be well fed before we head inside," Madeline managed to stab the words out, wanting to make it clear she wasn't a fool, and was aware of the games he played with her to entertain himself.